Things appear to be looking up for Ebang International Holdings Inc. (EBON)

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 21.61% gain in the last 1 month and extending the period to 3 months gives it a 59.33%, and is -1.94% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 22.28% over the week and 21.18% over the month.
+The stock witnessed a 75.97% gain in the last 1 month and extending the period to 3 months gives it a 154.28%, and is 68.83% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 25.08% over the week and 23.95% over the month.

 Ebang International Holdings Inc. (EBON) Analyst Forecasts